lyokha/nginx-haskell-module/examples/dynamicUpstreams/README.md

   dynamic upstream module but gets data from a variable.

-- *upconf_hash* ``$var`` ``consistent`` &mdash; Allows using *hash* value for defining the target server.
+- *upconf_hash* ``$var`` ``consistent`` &mdash; Allows using *hash* value for searching the target server.
 Allowed on the *upstream* configuration level.

 As soon as *upconf* must parse a *JSON* object, the module requires an external library [*jsmn*](http://github.com/zserge/jsmn) for that.
 The *hash*